ioannisroumkos/bombardier-equity-research/README.md

 The result is my first full equity research report, covering Bombardier's business and industry, financial performance, forecasts, valuation, scenario analysis, and key risks.
 More than anything, the project was an opportunity to **learn by doing** and better understand how financial concepts translate into real-world decisions and analysis.

-## Project Overview

-This project is an independently prepared equity research report on **Bombardier Inc. (TSX: BBD.B)**.
-The report develops a **SELL / UNDERWEIGHT** thesis using fundamental analysis, operating forecasts, discounted cash flow (DCF) valuation, comparable-company analysis, scenario analysis, and sensitivity testing.
+This project is an independently prepared equity research report on Bombardier Inc. (TSX: BBD.B).
+The report develops a SELL / UNDERWEIGHT thesis using fundamental analysis, operating forecasts, discounted cash flow (DCF) valuation, comparable-company analysis, scenario analysis, and sensitivity testing.

-The project was created for educational and informational purposes as part of my learning process.
-It is not financial advice or a recommendation to buy or sell securities.

 ## What the Project Covers